 14. Spend a day exploring the ski fields

 Whether you’re an expert or a novice (me) Queenstown is a great place to hit the ski fields.
 You can hire gear up at one of the ski fields, if you don’t have your own, and sign up for a learn-to-ski lesson with a group or one-on-one.
 If you’re driving up yourself, I recommend getting up there early so you can park nice and close to the top and avoid long queues.
 The big fields to visit are The Remarkables and Coronet Peak.
-Find out more about Skiing in Queenstown here.
+Find out more about Skiing in Queenstown here or you can read more about my experiences here.

 15. Go Horse Riding